JacksonBurns/fastprop/paper/paper.md

 [^4]: Predictions are available at this [permalink](https://github.com/pstjohn/ysi-fragment-prediction/blob/bdf8b16a792a69c3e3e63e64fba6f1d190746abe/data/ysi_predictions.csv) to the CSV file on GitHub.

 ### PAH
-Originally compiled by Arockiaraj et al. [@pah] the Polycyclic Aromatic Hydrocarbons (PAH) dataset contains water/octanol partition coefficients (logP) for exactly 55 polycyclic aromatic hydrocarbons ranging in size from napthalene to circumcoronene.
+Originally compiled by Arockiaraj et al. [@pah] the Polycyclic Aromatic Hydrocarbons (PAH) dataset contains water/octanol partition coefficients (logP) for 55 polycyclic aromatic hydrocarbons ranging in size from napthalene to circumcoronene.
 This size of this benchmark is an ideal case study for the application of `fastprop`.
 Using expert insight the reference study designed a novel set of molecular descriptors that show a strong correlation to logP, with correlation coefficients ranging from 0.96 to 0.99 among the various new descriptors.